thewonglab/chloewrites_/_posts/2019-07-03-back-again.md

 4. and **Realistic**
 5. Come up with a **Timeline** for completion

-I’ve started putting my web development studies into that framework with the aim to complete two hours of video (stretch goal: three hours) and finish the entire 47 hours by November.
+I’ve started putting my web development studies into that framework with the aim to complete two hours of video a week (stretch goal: three hours) and finish the entire 47 hours by November.
 Seems doable.
 I gave myself a lot of leeway around working, other writing projects, going away in October, and accounted for my general levels of motivation and discipline during the work-week.
 So we’ll see how we go there.

 With that, I probably should apply the SMART goals to my document due on Monday… see you all next time!